intelsdi-x/swan/README.md

 ## Overview
 Swan is a distributed experimentation framework for automated experiments targeting performance isolation studies for schedulers.
 You can read more about the vision behind Swan [here](docs/vision.md).

 Swan uses [Snap](https://github.com/intelsdi-x/snap) to collect, process and tag metrics and stores all experiment data in [Cassandra](http://cassandra.apache.org/).
 From here, we provide a [Jupyter](http://jupyter.org/) environment to explore and visualize experiment data.
-Read the [architecture document](docs/architecture.md) to learn more.

 ![Swan architecture](/images/swan.png)